How to Tell if You Have Gingivitis or Periodontitis: 12 Warning Signs of Gum Disease

 - Early stage (gingivitis): Professional cleaning and improved home care can reverse damage.

-- Moderate periodontitis: Deep cleaning procedures like scaling and root planing may be needed.
+- Moderate periodontitis: Deep-cleaning procedures such as scaling and root planing may be needed.

 - Advanced periodontitis: Surgical interventions might be necessary to restore damaged tissues.